external-secrets/external-secrets/docs/provider-senhasegura-dsm.md

 If you only need a specific key, you can select it using remoteRef.property as the key name.

-In this method, you can overwrites data name in Kubernetes Secret object (e.g API_SETTINGS_JSON and API_SETTINGS_TOKEN)
+In this method, you can overwrites data name in Kubernetes Secret object (e.g API_SETTINGS and API_SETTINGS_TOKEN)

 ``` yaml
 {% include 'senhasegura-dsm-external-secret-single.yaml' %}